RyannKim327/FlaskProject/ReadMe.md

 ---
 ### Installation
-> There are primary things which are very required to do, you need to have `vir
+> There are primary things which are very required to do, you need to have `virtual environment` before you have these packages.